 And be sure to head to the backyard, as well.

-The entire park is definitely worth a quick stop, even if it’s just to take a few photos.
+The entire park is definitely worth stopping at, even if it’s just to take a few photos.

 Boating at Henley’s Silver Lake Resort

 When we were done looking at the art, we hopped back in the car and headed to Henley’s Silver Lake Resort.
-They offer cabins, RV spots, and tent camping and they also rent boats.
+They offer cabins, RV spots, tent camping, and boat rentals.

 We originally wanted to rent one of their paddle boats, but they didn’t have one available.
 So, we rented a boat with an electric motor instead.
 It was a blast!